How to Build a Girl (novel)

 How to Build a Girl is a 2014 coming-of-age novel by English author and journalist Caitlin Moran, published by Ebury Press.

 The novel is semi-autobiographical, with protagonist Johanna Morrigan having a similar upbringing to Moran with a large working-class family on a council estate in Wolverhampton.
-The novel follows Johanna on her journey to becoming Dolly Wilde, music journalist, and growing up and discovering her sexuality.
+The novel follows Johanna on her journey to becoming Dolly Wilde, a music journalist, growing up and discovering her sexuality.

 The sequel to How to Build a Girl was published in 2018, titled How to Be Famous.

 Plot

 How to Build a Girl follows Johanna Morrigan, a working-class 14-year-old living with her parents and five siblings on a council estate in 1990s Wolverhampton.

 After revealing to her disapproving elderly neighbour, Violet, that her father is on disability benefits, Johanna lives in fear that Violet will report her family to social services which will stop their benefits.
 Racked with guilt, Johanna begins to look for a way that she can help support her family as she waits for the inevitable letter to tell the Morrigans that their benefits have been suspended while under investigation.
 Johanna briefly attempts to be a cleaner, and fails to secure a paper round, but finally hits upon a writing competition with a prize of £250 which she wins with a poem.
 After appearing on a local television show to read out her winning poem and behaving embarrassingly due to nerves, Johanna decides that she must reinvent herself and begins on her path to becoming Dolly Wilde.

 Two years later and Johanna has become Dolly Wilde, and sends one music review a day to the Disc & Music Echo.
 It pays off, as Dolly is invited to the D&ME offices and is given a music journalist job.
 As her career as a journalist progresses, Dolly decides that it is time to drop out of school to focus fully on her job, leading to conflict between her mother and father who disagree as to whether she is making the right choice.
 Ultimately she does not go back to school, and is offered a writing job involving a trip to Dublin where she meets musician John Kite.

 Dolly meets John Kite in Dublin to interview him, and the pair instantly bond.
 After returning from John's gig to the hotel in order to conduct the interview, the pair end up staying awake and talking for the entire night.
 Upon returning to Wolverhampton the next day, Dolly remains infatuated and the pair exchange letters.
 Dolly's newfound love of John Kite has negative consequences however, as after her gushing review on John's Dublin gig is published in the D&ME, Kenny the editor stops calling offering more work and shortly after Dolly discovers her distraught parents and is informed by her brother Krissi that their benefits have been cut.